phalcon-orphanage/docs/en/reference/tutorial.rst

     }

 We can never trust data sent from a user.
-Variables passed into our application, from user input, need to have a filter applied to them so as to `validate/sanizite <filter.html>`_ their contents.
+Variables passed into our application, from user input, need to have a filter applied to them so as to :doc:`validate/sanizite <filter>` their contents.
 This makes the application more secure because it avoids common attacks like SQL injections.
 In our tutorial we apply "string" to the "name" variable to ensure that user did not sent us any malicious characters.
-The component `Phalcon_Filter <../api/Phalcon_Filter.html>`_ makes this task trivial, since it is incorporated in the getPost call.
+The component :doc:`Phalcon_Filter <../api/Phalcon_Filter>` makes this task trivial, since it is incorporated in the getPost call.

 We then instantiate the Users class, which corresponds to a User record.
 The class public properties map to the fields of the record in the users table.
 Setting the relevant values in the new record and calling save() will store the data in the database for that record.
 The save() method returns a boolean value which informs us on whether the storing of the data was successful or not.